Periodic Freight Demand Estimation for Large-scale Tactical Planning: Application

 \subsection{Periodic Demand Estimation Problem}

-We present below the formulation \textbf{PDE} specific to our application.
-The \textbf{MCND} formulation is replaced by \textbf{BP} and we introduce a weekly \textbf{BP} formulation, \textbf{wBP}.
-For the latter, we introduce flow variables and auxiliary platform variables for each week $t$, $x_{tbk}, v_{tb}^{40}, v_{tb}^{53}, t \in \mathcal{T}, k \in \mathcal{K}, b \in \mathcal{B}$.
+\ef{In this section w}e present the \ef{application-specific \textbf{PDE}} formulation.
+The \textbf{MCND} formulation is replaced by \textbf{BP}\ef{.
+The formulation has two differences compared to \cite{Morganti2019}.
+First, we change the block generation as described in Section~\ref{sec:weeklyDemandBP}.
+Second, and more importantly, demand is represented by first level decision variables $\hat{\mathbf{y}}^{\text{p}}$ as opposed to parameters representing ground truth demand values.
+Moreover,} we introduce a weekly \ef{flow} formulation, \textbf{wBP}. \greta{For this third level} we introduce flow variables and auxiliary platform variables for each week $t$, $x_{tbk}, v_{tb}^{40}, v_{tb}^{53}, t \in \mathcal{T}, k \in \mathcal{K}, b \in \mathcal{B}$.

 \begin{footnotesize}

 \end{footnotesize} The objective function~\eqref{eq:objP1} has the same structure as~\eqref{eq:genericP_obj}, with design costs, flow costs and outsourcing costs.
 We note that we define \textbf{BP}~\eqref{eq:objFun_BP}-\eqref{eq:pde_bp_end1} using periodic demand $\hat{\mathbf{y}}^{\text{p}}$, while we define \textbf{wBP}~\eqref{eq:pde_wbp_1}-\eqref{eq:last_P} for fixed design variables and weekly demand $\hat{\mathbf{y}}_t$.
 Furthermore, there is no fixed cost associated with $b \in \mathcal{B}^{\text{artif}}$.
 Therefore, a solution for \textbf{BP} is always feasible for \textbf{wBP}.
 Using Claim~\ref{claim:seq}, we can solve \textbf{BP}-\textbf{wBP} sequentially.